© Monkey Business / Adobe Stock

 This is truly a gateway skill.
 I’ve seen the inability to delegate to other employees stall more careers at the individual contributor level than just about any other skill.
 I had a mentor once describe delegation as “the ability to score without touching the ball.”
 Learning to accomplish things through others is an imperative part of effective leadership.

-People have written entire books on effective leadership and effective communication, have spent their entire careers helping leaders and managers hone their communication skills.
-In reality, communication is one word for a whole host of skills: listening, creating clarity, body language and non-verbal cues, vocal tone and inflection, messaging and more.
+People have written entire books on effective leadership and effective communication skills, have spent their entire careers helping leaders and managers hone their communication skills.

 The fundamental role of a great leader is developing more leaders.
 When you ask people to describe the best leader they’ve ever worked for, you hear a lot about how that person believed in them and made them feel valued as a team member, gave them tough and candid feedback, put them in stretch assignments.
 They invested in their development and coached them to the next level.